hantsy/helidon-sandbox/mp-jpa.md

 As an example, we use PostgreSQL for test purpose.

+Next,  make sure there is a running PostgresSQL server when you are running this application.

-You can install a PostgreSQL server into your local system  or run a PostgreSQL in docker container.
-There is a docker-compose available in  [the project repository](https://github.com/hantsy/helidon-sample).
+You can install a PostgreSQL server into your local system, start it.
+Or run a PostgreSQL server in docker container.

+There is a docker-compose file available in  [the project repository](https://github.com/hantsy/helidon-sample) which allow you run a PostgreSQl in Docker container in seconds.

 ```yaml
 version: '3.7' # specify docker-compose version